bikeshaving/crank/website/guides/07-lifecycles.md

 The problem is that sync generator components suspend at the point of yield expressions and only resume when updated by the parent or by a call to the `refresh` method.
 This means that if you were to try to access the rendered value via a `yield` expression, your code would not execute until the moment the component rerenders.

-To solve this problem, Crank provides an additional method on the context called `schedule`, which takes a callback and renders after the component executes.
+To solve this problem, Crank provides an additional method on the context called `schedule`, which takes a callback and calls it with the rendered value after the component executes.

 ```jsx
 function *FocusingInput(props) {